 It’s important to send reminders before—and follow-up engagement after—all of your events.
 This is how you get people to show up and eventually apply.

 - Reminders.
 Send reminders to registrants as your event nears.
 This will help boost attendance.
+For in-person events, be sure to consider capacity and comply with current DOE guidance.
 Include a point of contact at the school in your reminder email, too, so people have someone to reach out to if they need technical support or can no longer make it to the event but still want to learn more.

 Plan for Tech Support

 - Tech assistant(s).
 To help before, during, and after the event, assign at least one tech assistant to help the presenter(s) with all technological components.
 This person should:

 - Do a dry run of all the tech (see below) before the day of the event;